soarlab/FPTaylor/README.md

 The file `fptaylor.js` will be created in the project directory.
-This command also creates `default_config.js` which exports a string representation of the default config file with some required modifications.
+This command also creates `default_config.js` which exports a string representation of the default config file (with some required modifications).

 It is also possible to create a debug version of `fptaylor.js`: